kailash-manasarovar/statement/docs/timeline/2024/august.md

 - There comes a point in the conversation with the hacker over this time that feels like other people are now involved.
 - Peppered into the conversation are threats of violence, porn references, references to Ana again, wind up messages.
-- However, in our chat I was very clear that I could not feel jealousy towards any woman that might make a man I loved happy.
+- However, in our chat I was very clear that I could not feel jealousy towards any woman that might make a man I loved happy, so I wondered who was posting these things.
+It seemed like it was completely separate to the conversation I was having with the hacker who I believed was the trumpet teacher.
 - I assume others, Carmen Cano mainly, found out that we were communicating again and got involved.
 The reason I say Carmen Cano is because of things the hacker told me at that time.
-- This has always been the pattern.
+- This had always been the pattern.
 Communication starts in a way which seems relatively private.
-Then there seems to be other voices involved, a lot of wind ups.
-And then finally there is some shocking threat of violence or similar and communication breaks down.
+Then there seems to be other voices involved, then a lot of piss takes and wind ups, insults etc. And then finally there is some shocking threat of violence or similar and communication breaks down.
 This is the pattern from:
     - April to June 2023 while conversing over Twitter.
-    - June to August 2023 while conversing over Twitter although there were obviously more than one involved in this communication.
+    - June to August 2023 while conversing over Twitter, although there were obviously more than one involved in this communication.
 As I mentioned to Matthew Copeland at the time, I felt I had an audience.
-    - After that, the pattern repeats mainly with fake account activity, such as the American account Matthew, the account from Madrid at Christmas, Beams, HierEncore, etc.
+    - After that, the pattern repeats mainly with fake account activity, such as the American account Matthew, the account from Madrid at Christmas, Beams, HierEncore, etc, any stalker account that communicated with me directly followed this pattern of abuse and harassment.
-- So the same pattern has started to develop now within this conversation we have been having about targeted women over the years.
+- So the same pattern has started to develop now within this intimate conversation we have been having that includes a discussion of targeted women over the years.
 - An account likes one of my posts one evening, and I see this extraordinarily ugly looking man on it with his daughter.
 It's classic fake account, just a few pics, all of him, but he looks like an evil person.
 - A few days later, I see this exact same guy with a woman at the baths in Cauterets while I'm there.
 I'm shocked.
 - I see him again a couple of days later in Lourdes.